LarsEjaas/TwitterBanner/readme.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

 1. Get a free API Key for your Twitter profile at [https://developer.twitter.com/](https://developer.twitter.com/)

+2. Apply for Elevated Access to the Twitter API.
+Don't worry: this is free.

-2. Clone the repo
+3. Clone the repo
    ```sh
    git clone https://github.com/LarsEjaas/TwitterBanner.git
    ```
-3. Install NPM packages
+4. Install NPM packages
    ```sh
    npm install
    ```
-4. Create an `.env` file and add the variables listed in `.env.example` replacing the values for the data from the API.
+5. Create an `.env` file and add the variables listed in `.env.example` replacing the values for the data from the API.

 <p align="right">(<a href="#top">back to top</a>)</p>